Jonald-Bronaldo/Jonald-Bronaldo/README.md

 Hello!

-Just a CLoud Systems Adminstrator/Support Engineer that likes to work with Python.
+Just a Cloud Systems Adminstrator/Support Engineer that likes to work with Python.